Archaeology (ARC) - Courses

 Applied Archaeology for Teachers

 This class is designed to give teachers a comprehensive and hands-on personal experience in archaeological data acquisition, interpretation and experimental archaeology.
 Participants will apply class content to the K-12 classroom.
+This course is taught largely at a graduate level.
 Repeatable for credit - maximum 12.
 Prerequisite: junior standing.
 Offered Occasionally.

 ARC 498/598 Cr.1-3